 During 2014, the Cayman Islands Insurance (Capital and Solvency) (Class A Insurers) Regulations became effective.
-The minimum capital requirement for a local Class A insurer was established as the greater of US\$300,000, or the square root of the sum of the square of five risk components - assets, policy liabilities, subsidiaries, catastrophe exposure and foreign exchange.
+The minimum capital requirement for a local Class A insurer was established as the greater of US\$300,000, or the square root of the sum of the square of five risk components - assets, policy liabilities, subsidiaries, catastrophe exposure and foreign exchange risk.
 Additionally, the prescribed capital for a local Class A insurer must be at least 125% of the minimum capital requirement.
-As at the year-end date, the prescribed capital requirement was US\$10,882,000 (2018 - \$13,801,000) and available capital when expressed as a percentage of prescribed capital, was 475.9% (2018 - 398.9%).
+As at the year-end date, the prescribed capital requirement was US\$15,830,000 (2019 - \$10,882,000) and available capital when expressed as a percentage of prescribed capital, was 364% (2019 - 475.9%).

-The Minimum Continuing Capital and Surplus Requirement (MCCSR) for Sagicor Life of the Cayman Islands Ltd., based on the Canadian Regulatory Standards is set out below.
+The Minimum Capital and Requirement (MCCSR) for Sagicor Life of the Cayman Islands Ltd., based on the Canadian Regulatory Standards is set out below.

-2019 2018 Sagicor Life of the Cayman Islands Ltd. 249.42% 278.26%
+2020 2019 Sagicor Life of the Cayman Islands Ltd. 260.50% 249.42%